fuxedo/fuxedo/README.md

 ## What is Fuxedo?

-Fuxedo is an implementation of X/Open XATMI specification and some Oracle Tuxedo extensions of the API, currenty:
+Fuxedo is an implementation of X/Open XATMI specification and some Oracle Tuxedo extensions of the API, currently:

 - Typed buffers API
   - STRING - C-style null-terminated strings.